finos/community/docs/development-infrastructure/continuous-integration/docker.md

 This file is specific to GitProxy, but it showcases elements that are good to have in any `Dockerfile`:

-- Multi-stage builds: We divide the work into a `builder` stage that compiles/installs everything, and a `production` stage that copies over the final artifacts.
+- **Multi-stage builds**: We divide the work into a `builder` stage that compiles/installs everything, and a `production` stage that copies over the final artifacts.
 This keeps image sizes small and prevents shipping dev tooling into production
-- Pinning images to SHA digests: Notice that image versions include a SHA.
+- **Pinning images to SHA digests**: Notice that image versions include a SHA.
 This is needed because tags are mutable.
 Pinning to a specific SHA guarantees the environment is properly replicated
-- Running as non-root: Setting `USER 1000` allows minimizing privileges during Dockerfile execution, for improved security.
+- **Running as non-root**: Setting `USER 1000` allows minimizing privileges before initializing the app (` CMD ["node", "--enable-source-maps", "dist/index.js"]`)

 ### `docker-publish.yml`